klum-dsl/klum-ast/wiki/Basics.md

 the Container object ist assignable to the method parameter type).
 Owner methods are mutator methods and thus moved into the RW class.

-__Overriding owner methods might lead to unexpected behaviour, as currently, both methods would be called__

 ## Transitive owners